Skip to Content

-A Team of Compassionate Legal Advocates
+A Team of Compassionate Legal Advocates 805-222-7818

 Domestic Violence / Restraining Orders Guiding You Through Difficult Times

-Types of Domestic Violence in California
+Understanding Domestic Violence Laws in California

 Domestic violence is a serious offense, and, unfortunately, very common within close intimate relationships and families.
 Domestic violence allegations have a major impact on how child custody and visitation orders are determined.
 In the event you (and/or your child) were a victim of such abuse, you will want to ensure that you are awarded sole custody of your child.
 We are here to help you make this happen.

-Child abuse:
+Child Abuse:

-• Under California Penal Code Section 273d, this is defined as, the infliction of cruel or inhuman corporal punishment or injury on a child.
+• Under California Penal Code Section 273d, this is defined as the infliction of cruel or inhuman corporal punishment or injury on a child.

 • A corporal injury is an injury that could result in a traumatic condition.

 You do not have to live with abuse.
-If you or your child needs protection from your spouse or domestic partner, contact a domestic violence shelter in Ventura, California and get in touch with our experienced lawyers today.
+If you or your child needs protection from your spouse or domestic partner, contact a domestic violence shelter in Ventura, California, and get in touch with our experienced lawyers today.
 We will provide you with compassionate counsel and promise to walk you through every step of the process.

-What to Do If You Were Wrongly Accused of Domestic Violence
+What To Do If You Were Wrongly Accused Of Domestic Violence

 Domestic violence allegations are taken very seriously.
 If your spouse or partner has wrongly accused you of this type of abuse, you need to hire a lawyer as soon as possible.
 Without this support, you could lose custody of your child.
 Our attorneys have extensive experience working through false allegation cases and are happy to get started on your case.

-What Happens if My Spouse Is Convicted of Domestic Violence?
+What Happens If My Spouse Is Convicted Of Domestic Violence?

 Your spouse may face criminal penalties if he/she is convicted of domestic violence.
 These penalties might include jail time, fees, probation, mandatory domestic violence counseling, and the issuance of a protective order.
 The judge will look to see if your spouse committed abuse against you or your child in the last five years before determining custody and visitation rights.